folke/which-key.nvim/README.md

 Apart from the automatic opening, you can also  manually open **WhichKey** for a certain `prefix`:

-> ⁉️ doon't create any keymappings yourself to trigger WhichKey.
+> ⁉️ don't create any keymappings yourself to trigger WhichKey.
 Unlike with *vim-which-key*, we do this fully automatically.
 > Please remove any left-over triggers you might have from using *vim-which-key*.

 ```vim